Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What inspired the creation of the Reykjavik City Card, and how has it evolved since its inception?

 City Passes appeared in the late 1990s as a convenient way to offer travelers affordable admissions to multiple attractions within a city or region.
 The Reykjavík City Card was part of this wave.
 In 2000, when Reykjavík was the cultural capital of Europe, there was a discussion about implementing a pass that would include admissions to various museums in Reykjavík.
 Three years later, the Reykjavík City Pass was issued.
-Since then, the card’s name was changed to Reykjavík City Card.
+Since then, the card’s name has been changed to Reykjavík City Card.

 How does the City Card benefit the local community and businesses in Reykjavik?